Sabelo Phama: Early life

-He completed his primary and his secondary at Elliot and Gala, respectively.
-He was rejected and expelled, in 1959 and 1967, at St John's College in Umthatha.
-He studied for his matriculation certificate at a newly formed Ngangelizwe high school In Umthath.
+He completed his primary and his secondary at Elliot and Cala, respectively.
+He was rejected and expelled, in 1959 and 1967, at St John's College, in Umthatha.
+He studied for his matriculation certificate at a newly formed Ngangelizwe high school In Umthatha.
 After completing his high school education, Sabelo went to work for a year and later to university.

 In 1970 he worked and studied part-time at the University of Witwatersrand's, where his later uncle, Sipho Gqweta, was working in the department of Botany.

 From 1971 to 1973 he studied for a Bachelor of Arts degree at the University of Fort Hare, Alice, where he helped organize PAC structures on campus.
 Sabelo Phama enjoyed studying philosophy, a course which others considered difficult.
 He was an active member of the rugby executive that pioneered the establishment of the progressive South African Rugby Union in many parts of the country.
 He was expelled in September 1973 because of his participation in a student's strike.